The Skincare Cycle: How to Tame Hormonal Breakouts

 Masks – Clay masks are more effective when applied during the Luteal Phase, while more hydrating, gentle masks are a great idea during Menstruation.
 (Hot tip- they work best when combined with a glass of wine and Gossip Girl re-runs).

-Trying New Products – Obviously, you want your skin to be in a good mood before you start asking her to try a new clay mask or overnight serum.
+Trying New Products – Obviously, you want your skin to be in a good mood before asking her to try a new clay mask or overnight serum.
 The Follicular phase is your golden window but be careful not to overwhelm your pores with too many new formulas.

 Exercise – Aim for a minimum of 30 minutes of activity per day.
 If you find it hard to get out and exercise on your own, try group fitness or yoga classes.